mariofischer/cwcrop/README.md

 minsize: {x: 60, y: 60}				- the minimal size of the rectangle (user can not make it smaller)

 maxsize: {x: 200, y: 200} 			- the maximal size of the rectangle (user can not make it bigger)

+fixedratio: false					- set this to a number if the rectangle should have a fixed ratio (maxratio is ignored then)

 initialposition: {x: 10, y: 10} 	- the initial position of the crop area